longwyl/nvim/README.md

-# demo-repo
+# NVIM CONFIGRATION FILE
-learn git
-this is the my nvim configration files in my nvim directory.
+USAGE:put the nvim direcotry in you ~/.config/ and boot your nvim then exec :PlugInstall